-The Compounding Cost of Holding Too Much Data
+The Compounding Cost of Hoarding Too Much Data

 We’ve heard of compound interest, where an asset grows in value over time.
 However, the compounding effect can also intensify a negative factor.
 Using that logic, data retained over time has the potential to compound in risk value.

-What are the risks of keeping too much data?
+What are the risks of storing too much data?

 - More stored data leads to increased risk.

 - Data storage is expensive.